-- Bake for about 45 minutes on lower rack of the oven.
+- Bake for about 45 minutes on the lower rack of the oven.
 Prick the bread with a knife to see if it’s ready, it should come out clean.
 Remove the pan from the oven and remove the bread from the pan.

 - Remove the parchment paper (if using) and let the loaf cool on a rack.
 If the loaf is allowed to cool in the pan the crust will be soggy.

-- Slice and store in the fridge/freezer (I use a large ziploc bag).
+- Slice and store in the fridge/freezer (I use a large Ziploc bag).
 This bread is great as toast.

 It says the recipe yields 20 slices, but I find it hard to cut my slices that thin because the bread is a bit crumbly, so I usually end up with 18-19 slices.

 If you try this bread, let us know what you think. 🙂